deboleenaroy/Deep-Stochastic-Neural-Networks/README.md

 # Deep-Stochastic-Neural-Networks

-This is the code associated with the paper "Scaling Deep Spiking Neural Networks with Stochastic Activations" submitted to IEEE ICCC 2019
+This is the code associated with the paper "Scaling Deep Spiking Neural Networks with Stochastic Activations" , IEEE ICCC 2019

 ## Dependencies